 - You no longer have to worry about your diversification.
 For some of these funds, you can obtain broad global and fixed income exposure to reduce investment risk while increasing your long-term return potential.

-For any investor really, all-in-one ETFs are just as they sound: a simple, diversified, and low-cost portfolio solution using just one ETF.
+“All-in-one ETFs are just as they sound: a simple, diversified, and low-cost portfolio solution using just one ETF.”

 Summary – How to start investing for beginners